 Equally this role in Circles of Fear was a complete contrast to Leigh’s other more wholesome roles including those in Little Women (1949) and two episodes of The Love Boat (in 1978 and 1985).
 In Death’s Head Leigh was excellent, she carried all her solo scenes so effortlessly.
 Here you genuinely feel her character’s fears and anxieties as her character’s fears of insects magnified to horror proportions.
 You were able to emphasise with her character to some level.

 Yet she showed no remorse or guilt at her crime.
-Her character all to keen to resume her affair with Larry once the funeral done and dusted, than to grieve for her husband.
+Her character was all too keen to resume her affair with Larry once the funeral was done and dusted than to grieve for her husband.
 Leigh’s screams and anguished expressions were fantastically over the top and this skill was apparently hereditary after seeing her daughter Jamie Lee Curtis in Halloween (1978).

 Both Nelson and Calhoun supported Leigh admirably, although this arguably an episode to showcase her acting talents than theirs.
 Nelson showing his character was more interested in his insects than his wife.
 His concern for a dead spider, which he took great care in stuffing then mounting showed his character could be passionate about something rather than someone.
 Showing little affection for his wife, these insects instead getting his loving attention and Steve almost encouraging his wife to have a fling.